 The Inca culture originated in the basin of Lake Titicaca.
 Manco Capac, founder of the dynasty, was established in Cusco around the eleventh century, influencing the local towns.
 Three centuries later, the Inca Viracocha and his son Pachacutec first conquered the Chancas and later the Collao.
-The Incas later advanced towards the North on the Chimu empire and, after conquering it, went to the Quito area (Ecuador).
-Their successors, Tupac Inca Yupanqui and Huaina Capac, consolidated the conquest of Quito by incorporating in the South the Bolivian highlands to the north of Argentina and Chile and advancing East to the plains of Mojos.
+The Incas later advanced towards the North on the Chimu empire and after conquering it went to the Quito area (Ecuador).
+Their successors, Tupac Inca Yupanqui and Huaina Capac consolidated the conquest of Quito by incorporating in the South the Bolivian highlands to the north of Argentina and Chile and advancing East to the plains of Mojos.

 The Empire was divided into four parts: Chinchasuyo, Antisuyo, Contisuyo and Collasuyo.
-It was a collectivist state in which the economic product, based mainly on agriculture, was also divided into four parts: Inca and His family; priests and temple; widows and orphans, and the general people.
-The Inca religion, beginning with Pachacutec, had as its main god the Sun, which was followed in importance by the Moon and the Thunderbolt.
-The main festivals were the solstice and equinox days, being the most important the Inti Raymi (June 21).
-The crops were carried out in agricultural terraces, thus taking advantage of the mountain slopes; the Inca cultivated there potato, coca, quinoa and maize, while on the plains they grew cotton.
+It was a collectivist state in which the economic product based mainly on agriculture was also divided into four parts: Inca and His family, priests and temple, widows and orphans, and the general people.
+The Inca religion, beginning with Pachacutec, had as its main god the Sun which was followed in importance by the Moon and the Thunderbolt.
+The main festivals were the solstice and equinox days being the most important the Inti Raymi (June 21).
+The crops were carried out in agricultural terraces thus taking advantage of the mountain slopes; the Inca cultivated there potato, coca, quinoa and maize, while on the plains they grew cotton.
 Large herds of lamas, alpacas and vicuñas provided them with meat and wool.
 The cui or guinea pig completed their diet.
 A wide road network favored their communications and mail was made by chasquis* with relays.
 The “mitimaes*” or transplanted populations favored the colonization and stability of the Empire.

 First of all, the Incas were great organizers and builders, who stood out for the layout of their cities and the quality of their buildings.
-They used stone to build their constructions, with or without clay for the joints, and for the roofing they used wood.
-The constructions had diverse types of styles according to the nature and type of stone used in their construction: megalithic, where the individual stones reached dimensions up to 5 by 5 m; polygonal, taking advantage of the original stone shape (in this case, the carving of the stones retains their angles that were usually up to twelve or more); ashlar; small ashlars; ordinary masonry, and finally pirca, consisting of stone pieces placed on top of each other.
+They used stone to build their constructions, with or without clay for the joints, and for the roofs they used wood.
+The constructions had diverse types of styles according to the nature and type of stone used in their construction: megalithic, where the individual stones reached dimensions up to 5 by 5 m; polygonal, taking advantage of the original stone shape (in this case, the carving of the stones retains their angles that were usually up to twelve or more); ashlar; small ashlars; ordinary masonry, and finally pirca consisting of stone pieces placed on top of each other.
 The walls were built in a “talud” (slope) style, and in the polygonal and megalithic styles the fit of the stone pieces was perfect, here the stones fit so tightly together that not even a knife’s blade could fit between them.
-The door and window openings were trapezoidal.
+Doors and windows openings were trapezoidal.
 The roofs were of straw placed on a wooden structure fastened to the walls.
 The pavements, especially on the roads, were of polygonal style stones with steps to save the unevenness of the terrain; the Inca built hanging bridges by using thick ropes made of maguey fiber (an Agave plant).

 The most important buildings were the temples, rectangular enclosures with a row of doors in one of the major sides and niches in the interior.
 In the center, in order to hold the gabled roof, stood a wall or row of columns.
 The palaces and civil buildings were arranged around courtyards or “courts”.
 Temples, palaces and houses were adapted to the natural topography of the area they occupied, sometimes resulting in curved walls.
 The fortresses had double or triple walls.

 For the veneration sites, the Inca religious tradition maintained the stone architecture with a complicated symbology.
-In most of the sacred places there were constructions carved in the rock in the form of seats, caves, small windows and elaborate drainage nets.
+In most of their sacred places there were constructions carved in the rock in the form of seats, caves, small windows and elaborate drainage nets.
 Sometimes in the shrines were isolated menhirs.